What world do we want? TED Talks answers

-A more equal world
+A more egalitarian world

 Carlota Planas Rierais a former futsal player and manages the agency Unik Team, specialized in representing women soccer players.
 When she was a child she had to deal with barriers that were more than barriers, they were real walls to be able to play soccer and compete.
 She suffered gender discrimination and, despite this, she has managed to be one of the pioneers in opening the field to other girls and women in amateur and professional soccer.

-What she hopes for in 2022 is that being a woman and an elite athlete will no longer be "a utopia":
+What she hopes for this 2022 is that being a woman and an elite athlete will no longer be "a utopia":

 A more sustainable future